• Home

 So, day-to-day, you can keep monitoring your costs to see that you are staying close to this value.

-In PPC advertising, it’s good to know how much a keyword costs, as it can guide your decision-making in regards to your budget and bidding.
-It’s also crucial to remember that keyword costs fluctuate depending on several factors.
+In PPC advertising, it’s good to know how much a keyword costs, as it can guide your decision-making regarding your budget and bidding.
+It’s also crucial to remember that Google ads keyword costs fluctuate depending on several factors.

 Here are some variables that Google will take into account when calculating keyword costs:

-The most important factor remains the number of clicks a keyword has been receiving.
-This is why the most popular keywords are often the most expensive keywords as well.
-Because of their high demand, the keyword prices increase and you have to spend more money on them than you have to do for the other keywords on your list.
-You have to check the keyword cost for each and every keyword you intend to use in your campaign.
+The most important factor remains the number of clicks a keyword receives.
+This is why the most popular keywords are often the most expensive.
+Because of their high demand, the keyword prices increase and you have to spend more money on them than you do for the other keywords on your list.
+You have to check the Google ads keyword price for every keyword you intend to use in your campaign.
 Otherwise, you wouldn’t be able to set a reliable budget.

 The competition value is an indicator of how many advertisers are bidding on a keyword on the Google network.
 As the competition level increases from low to high, so too does its bidding price, which invariably leads to high CPC and CPA.

-Google Network comprises two platforms — the Search Network and Display Network.
-This format gives you greater flexibility and control on how and where you want your pay-per-click ads to appear.
+Google Network comprises two platforms — the Search Network and Google Display Network.
+This format gives you greater flexibility and control over how and where you want your pay-per-click ads to appear.

-Search Network includes search engine result pages (SERPs), search sites that partner with Google, and Google partner’s websites.
+Search Networks include search engine result pages (SERPs), search sites that partner with Google, and Google partner websites.
 The Display network includes Gmail, Blogger, YouTube, and many other partnering sites.

 In other words, the Search Network targets users with high buying intent, whereas the Display Network targets users with shared interests.
 If you want to focus on those with high intent, you can expect to pay higher costs.
 Therefore, it is relatively more expensive to advertise on the Search Network compared to the Display Network.